Behind the scenes at Wittenborg University with student Chinh Ha

-Chinh Ha is a Marketing & Communication student at Wittenborg University from the capital city of Vietnam, Hanoi.
+Chinh Ha is a Marketing & Communication student at WUAS from the capital city of Vietnam, Hanoi.
 She visited the Netherlands for the first time, in 2010 when her father was studying in The Hague.
 “The Netherlands is a very beautiful country and the people are friendly and nice” says Chinh.
 “That’s one of the reasons I decided to study here”.

 After taking a three-year marketing and communication course in Rotterdam she returned to Vietnam where she worked at a telecom company for five years in the marketing and branding department.
 Eventually she decided to do something different and came to Wittenborg to increase her knowledge about marketing & communication.